Mall of the Emirates: Shopping

-Shops at the mall include a Carrefour hypermarket, Centrepoint, Debenhams, Harvey Nichols, Home Centre, Jashanmal and Marks & Spencer.
+Shops at the mall include a Carrefour hypermarket, Centrepoint, Primark, Harvey Nichols, Home Centre, Jashanmal and Marks & Spencer.

 Entertainment

 The mall also hosts a number of family leisure offerings.
 These include the Magic Planet family entertainment area, a 20-screen VOX Cinema, Ski Dubai, and the Dubai Community Theatre and Arts Centre.

 Ski Dubai

 Spectators in the mall look into the Ski Dubai.